NuevoFoundation/workshops/content/english/python-basics/functions/_index.md

 ### Write the function body

 In Python, indentation defines which code is controlled by the function.
-In the example below, in order to call the function SectionA, you must specify 2 parameters, startMeasure and endMeasure.
-When you call sectionA, the 3 fitMedia function lines are run.
-The 2 fitMedia function calls at the bottom are outside of SectionA.
+In the example below, in order to call the function `sectionA`, you must specify 2 parameters, `startMeasure` and `endMeasure`.
+When you call `sectionA`, the 3 `fitMedia` function lines are run.
+The 2 `fitMedia` function calls at the bottom are outside of the `sectionA` function body.

 ```python
 #Section A